 As darkness settled over the Eternal City, I caught the train back to the port of Civitavecchia, sorry that there was no time to see the Sistine Chapel or visit the site of the Circus Maximus, yet feeling utterly satisfied knowing I had discovered the best way to see Rome in a day.

-Our LivItaly tour was a modified combination of the Heart of Rome Small Group Walking Tour and the Colosseum Underground & Ancient Rome Tour.
-Another option is the Rome in a Day VIP Small Group Tour.
+Our LivItaly tour was a modified combination of the Heart of Rome Private Walking Tour, plus the Colosseum.
 Whatever your needs may be, LivItaly Tours operates dozens of tours in cities across the country to fit every preference and budget.
 I vouch that they are everything they claim to be, so you can feel secure when booking with them online.

 Having been a member of many tour groups of varying sizes over the years, I can say without a doubt that small groups are WAY better for many reasons.
 With LivItaly, not only do you have a semi-private tour with no more than six members, you have added flexibility with modifying your on-the-go itinerary to suit your needs.
 Your knowledgeable guides are qualified to respond readily to your questions, you can move through sites at your own pace, and you can choose when to eat lunch or take a restroom break on your own schedule, rather than having to accommodate the needs of 20-30 tourists as in large group tours.

 Jerry and I enjoy dialogue with our readers, especially when they share insider tips and little-known stories from destinations around the world.
-If you have visited Rome, what location intrigued you the most?
+If you have already had the opportunity to see Rome in a day, what location intrigued you the most?
 And if you have a travel story to tell, we would love to hear it.
 We invite you to leave your comments and questions below, and we always respond!